anish8506/autocompletemovie/README.md

 $ brew install node
 ```

-*  An API key from: http://www.omdbapi.com/
+*  To get the  API key, sign up on : http://omdbapi.com/apikey.aspx

 Clone the repo and install dependencies:

 ```
+$ cd autocompletemovie
 $ npm i
 ```
-The 'dev' script is setup to pull an MGRPH_KEY from your bash environment.
-Define MGRPH_KEY:
+The 'dev' script is setup to pull an M_API_KEY from your bash environment.
+Define M_API_KEY:

 ```
-$ export MGRPH_KEY=yourAPIkey
+$ export M_API_KEY=yourAPIkey
 ```

 Finally, run the app on a local server.
 Application will automatically launch in your default browser: